 Sudafed while pregnant

 This is a hard one, because I don’t usually find Sudafed to be all that helpful when I have a nasty cold.
 Sudafed is a category B — so, it’s along the same lines as Tylenol.
 They don’t recommend it during the first trimester.
-They also don’t recommend it when you’re breastfeeding (it can dry up your milk, just like your mucous).
+They also don’t recommend oral decongestants when you’re breastfeeding (it can dry up your milk, just like your mucous).

 Mucinex or Robitussin while pregnant